 And, the journey is extremely wonderful so far.

-Some people make hundreds or thousands of dollars per month while the rest of people are hoping to earn their first paycheck.
+Some people make hundreds or thousands of dollars per month while the rest of the people are hoping to earn their first paycheck.

 Why does this happen?